-Camping in Queensland’s parks and forests require a permit and fees.
+Camping in Queensland’s parks and forests (previously referred to as QPWS) require a permit and fees.
 All camping areas use the same fee structure and pricing.

 A family is 1 or 2 adults and up to 7 children under the age of 18 to a maximum of 8 people.